A mushroom is the fruiting body of a fungus with a shaft and a cap above the ground.

 Varieties of mushrooms

-There are around 50,000 mushroom species; among those, only 10,000 are edible ones.
-However, among all those only six types are recommended for commercial cultivation.
-Those are
+There are around 50,000 mushroom species; of them, only 10,000 are edible ones.

 - Oyster mushroom